GreenDelta/data/README.md

 The repository will enable users to track the changes in each of the LCIA methods with each version update, and download the most fitting LCIA methods from the [openLCA Nexus website](https://nexus.openlca.org/database/openLCA%20LCIA%20methods).

 In case of any clarifications, comments or also error norification, users can use this platform.
 For more information on how to use GitHub, please read this [guide](https://guides.github.com/activities/hello-world/).

+**License**

+LCIA method pack for openLCA Nexus by  Salwa Burhan, Claudia Di Noi, Michael Srocka, Andreas Ciroth is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Based on work on www.openlca.org and various impact assessment models.
+Permissions beyond the scope of this license may be available at www.greendelta.com.